ilo-token/ilo-token.github.io/CONTRIBUTING.md

 - It is a contribution to the dictionary
 - It is a minor edit e.g. a typo fix

-Please don't do the following, the maintainers can do this.

-- Updating dependencies

 More things to remember:

 - Keep the source code as runtime agnostic as possible: Browser and Deno are